shield-xrpfinance/shieldfinance/replit.md

 ## Overview
 This project is a full-stack DeFi application providing a dashboard for XRP liquid staking.
 It enables users to manage cryptocurrency vaults, deposit assets, track positions, monitor real-time APY, and withdraw funds.
 The platform integrates smart contracts on Flare Network for its $SHIELD governance token and shXRP liquid staking vault, with FAssets protocol for cross-chain XRP bridging to Flare.
 The vision is to enhance DeFi accessibility and efficiency on the XRP Ledger, capitalizing on the growing liquid staking market.
 Key capabilities include multi-asset swaps, automated withdrawal systems, and advanced FAssets bridge reconciliation.

+**Dual Wallet Architecture**: The platform uses wallet recognition (not Web3Auth) to provide tailored experiences.
+XRPL natives (Xaman/XUMM) see XRP vaults with automated FAssets bridging, while EVM users (WalletConnect/MetaMask) see FXRP vaults with direct Flare contract access and additional swap features.
+This approach meets each user where they are without forcing unfamiliar paradigms.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Design preference: Modern, clean list-based layouts over grid cards for better space utilization.